Cliff Compton

-Clifford Treiber (born November 2, 1979) is an American professional wrestler better known by his ring names Domino and Cliff Compton.
-He is known for his work in World Wrestling Entertainment (WWE).
+Cliff Treiber (born November 2, 1979) is an American professional wrestler, better known by his ring names Domino and Cliff Compton.
+He is best known for his work in World Wrestling Entertainment (WWE).

 Before being promoted to the main WWE roster, Compton was assigned to WWE's developmental territory Ohio Valley Wrestling (OVW) in Louisville, Kentucky in 2005.
 While situated at OVW, he wrestled under the name Dice Domino and was placed in tag team competition, alongside Deuce Shade.
 Together, the pair won the OVW Southern Tag Team Championship on three occasions.
 It was also during this time that he and Deuce, alongside their manager Cherry, were known as "The Throw-Backs" and later as "The Untouchables".

 The team's name was changed to Deuce 'n Domino for their main roster debut in January 2007, as part of the SmackDown! brand.
 Three months later, Deuce 'n Domino went on to win the WWE Tag Team Championship.
 The team lost the title in August 2007.
 The group disbanded in June 2008, after a series of losses.
 After the split, Compton played an enhancement talent on SmackDown!.
 Following his release from WWE in August 2008, he resumed wrestling on the independent circuit.

 Professional wrestling career

-Early career
+Early career (1998–2003)

 Compton began his professional wrestling career after being trained in Larry Sharpe's Monster Factory.
 Compton became a regular for World Xtreme Wrestling, where he formed a tag team with Jake Bishop, known as Double Threat.
 On July 11, 2003, the duo won the WXW Tag Team Championship.
 He also wrestled a dark match for Total Nonstop Action Wrestling.
+In 2004 he was inactive from wrestling.